-Market Group - those consumer products companies listed under "How We Determined Executive Compensation for Fiscal 2015."
+Market Group - those consumer products companies listed under "How We Determined Executive Compensation for Fiscal 2016."
 The Compensation Committee of the Board of Directors compares the executive compensation programs of these companies to the total targeted compensation for each position occupied by McCormick's executive officers, including its Named Executive Officers.

-Named Executive Officers - the Chief Executive Officer ("CEO"), the Chief Financial Officer ("CFO"), the Company's three most highly compensated executive officers, other than the CEO and CFO, and up to two additional individuals for whom disclosure would have been provided but for the fact that the individual was not serving as an executive officer at the end of the last completed fiscal year.
-In this proxy statement, our Named Executive Officers consist of Alan D. Wilson, Gordon M. Stetz, Jr., Brendan F. Foley, Lawrence E. Kurzius, and Malcolm Swift.
+Named Executive Officers - individuals who served as the Chief Executive Officer ("CEO") and the Chief Financial Officer ("CFO") during the last fiscal year, the Company's three most highly compensated executive officers, other than the CEO and CFO, who were serving as executive officers at the end of the last completed fiscal year, and up to two additional individuals for whom disclosure would have been provided but for the fact that the individual was not serving as an executive officer at the end of the last completed fiscal year.
+In this proxy statement, our Named Executive Officers consist of Lawrence E. Kurzius, Alan D. Wilson, Michael R. Smith, Gordon M. Stetz, Jr., Brendan M. Foley, Jeffery D. Schwartz, and Malcolm Swift.